 1. Have your own resources

 You won’t be sharing your storage, RAM and CPU with someone else!
-You’ll have your own server that you won’t have to physically share (like you would with a shared server)
+You’ll have your own server that you won’t have to physically share (like you would with a shared server).
+This means better speeds for your server, even with more demanding workloads (like more traffic visiting your website).

 2. They’re reliable